nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 title: User Guide
 ---

+# Overview

-Introducing **Trackr - the ultimate desktop application** designed to simplify the delivery management process for your business!
+Introducing **Trackr - the ultimate desktop application** designed to simplify the delivery management process for your home business!

-With Trackr, you can seamlessly manage your deliveries through a powerful Command Line Interface (CLI), while still enjoying the benefits of a user-friendly Graphical User Interface (GUI).
+With Trackr, you can seamlessly manage your suppliers, orders and tasks.

+It utilizes a Command Line Interface (CLI), while still enjoying the benefits of a user-friendly Graphical User Interface (GUI).

 Say goodbye to the hassle of Excel and the stress of time constraints!
 Whether you're a busy home business owner or simply looking for an efficient and streamlined solution, Trackr is the perfect fit for you.
 Experience the convenience of delivery management like never before with Trackr.

+# About This Guide

 This guide shows you the relevant information for setting up and using Trackr to manage your suppliers, orders and tasks.

 You can click on any of the links below to navigate to the respective sections for more information.

-**Table of Contents**
+# Table of Contents

 <!-- TOC -->
 * [Quick start](#quick-start)